Thorium-Sim/classic.thoriumsim.com/src/pages/docs/fd_briefing.md

 If possible, the mission briefing should very clearly outline the mission objectives.
 These are the key, critical points of the mission which must be acomplished for the crew to complete the mission successfully.
-By outlining the points of the mission one by one, teh crew is much more likely to remember what they are supposed to do during their mission.
+By outlining the points of the mission one by one, the crew is much more likely to remember what they are supposed to do during their mission.

 This time should also be devoted to assigning the crew their positions.
 The